akanshasingh2703/PRODIGY_ML_01/README.md

 * The model achieved a test RMSE of X, MAE of Y, and R-squared of Z, indicating reasonable predictive performance.
 * Residuals are normally distributed, suggesting that the model assumptions are met.
+* The file `predicted_prices.xlsx` contains a comparison of actual and predicted house prices, providing insights into model accuracy.